-Linda Harnisch, Communication Lead

 Optimize text assets with formatting

 As you might have noticed the Google Play Store saw some recent changes in the layout of information on your app product page.
 That’s why we included some best practices with the new layout for you further down in this article.
 You can find a detailed article on the Play Store redesign at Splitmetrics.
 The app title remains an eye catcher on the store listing.
 However the short description gets a way less favorable position in the new design following the screenshots.
-The first impression frame looks like this:

 Visual elements on your Play Store product page do remain a huge driver for conversions.
 Only 2-3% of users actually get to the long description and most of them just scan through it.
 According to Storemaven just 5% of users click on the “read more” button under the short description.
 But: For those users who do scroll to your short- and long description you want to make these textual assets as structured and visual appealing as possible to catch their attention.
 As quoted and reported by several sources on the topic, the Boomerang app saw an increase in app page conversion by 16% due to formatting their app listing in the Google Play Store.

 Also, don’t forget about those geeky guys who do care about app’s release notes.
 Format your release notes and use emojis to stand out from the crowd with engaging updates, call to actions and marketing messages.

 Examples of formatting for ASO on the Google Play Store